For Hearing Instrument Dispensing Applicants

 Provisional licensure

 If you do not have proof of passing one of the above-mentioned examinations, you must apply for the Provisional licensure classification and practise under general supervision until you have passed an approved examination.
-Applicants for Provisional licensure must secure a practice supervisor, who must be a Full CHCPBC registrant of the same profession in good standing.
+Applicants for Provisional licensure must secure a practice supervisor, who must be a Full CHCPBC licensee of the same profession in good standing.

 Provisional licensees who cannot demonstrate they have already passed one of the required exams should register for their first attempt within six months of being granted Provisional licensure.